|

 we list a few of them.
 There are no safe seats

-electorates safe seats are common.
-Political
+seats are common.
+Political parties

-in marginal seats.
-With multi-member electorates
+seats.
+With multi-member electoral districts,

-also tend to take more interest in politics if
+the district.
+Voters also tend to take more

-their vote is more likely to actually change
+interest in politics if their vote is more likely

-something.
+something, according to the voters' views.
 Voters have more choice

 Major parties endorse